-Software modifications of paging structures (including EPT paging structures) may result in inconsistencies between those structures and the mappings cached by a logical processor.
+Software modifications of paging structures (including EPT paging structures and the data structures used to locate SPP vectors) may result in inconsistencies between those structures and the mappings cached by a logical processor.
 Certain operations invalidate information cached by a logical processor and can be used to eliminate such inconsistencies.